jethroGIT/jethrogit.github.io/_posts/computer-vision/2020-08-22-Exponentially_Weighted_Averages.md

 \end{align}
 $$

-Similarly, $\beta = 0.98$ gives approximately average over $50 \text{ days}$.
+Similarly, $\beta = 0.98$ gives approximately an average over $50 \text{ days}$.
 The plot of these weighted averages is shown below.

 [![img1]({{ site.baseurl }}/assets/images/moving-average-at-beta-0.9-and-0.98.png){:class="img-responsive"}]({{ site.baseurl }}/assets/images/moving-average-at-beta-0.9-and-0.98.png)*<center>A plot of $v_t$ at $\beta=0.9$ ($\pmb{\text{red}}$) and $\beta=0.98$ ($\pmb{\text{green}}$).
 Image taken from <a href="https://www.coursera.org/learn/deep-neural-network/lecture/duStO/exponentially-weighted-averages">Deeplearning.ai</a>, some rights reserved.</center>*
 <br/>

-As an extreme example, $\beta = 0.5$ computes approximately average over $2 \text{ days}$ as depicted in image below.
+As an extreme example, $\beta = 0.5$ computes approximately an average over $2 \text{ days}$ as depicted in image below.
 These weighted averages are noisy because the computation of these averages takes only $2 \text{ days}$ before.

 [![img1]({{ site.baseurl }}/assets/images/moving-average-at-beta-0.5.png){:class="img-responsive"}]({{ site.baseurl }}/assets/images/moving-average-at-beta-0.5.png)*<center>A plot of $v_t$ at $\beta=0.5$ ($\pmb{\text{yellow}}$).
 Image taken from <a href="https://www.coursera.org/learn/deep-neural-network/lecture/duStO/exponentially-weighted-averages">Deeplearning.ai</a>, some rights reserved.</center>*
 <br/>

 From those three different values of $\beta$, we can see that as $\beta$ is getting larger and larger, the plot is going smoother and smoother.
-On the other hand, $\beta$ is getting smaller and smaller, the plot becomes noisier and noisier.
+On the other hand, if $\beta$ is getting smaller and smaller, the plot will become noisier and noisier.
 As a conclusion,

 $$ \begin{align}
 	\beta \ggg \; &\Longrightarrow \pmb{ \text{ smoother}}  \text{ because we are averaging more days} \\